Satyamc-01/Jquery/Readme.md

 - when the user removes the data from the input at a same time it will also be removed from table.
 - Parent cannot be deleted if thier child exists.
 - By default one parent will always be shown on the webpage.

+# Task-9 Business Card Maker
+## Wizard 1: Template
+- It contains two template options for the business card.
+- Clean (It will look like the attached example image)
+- Standard (It will look like the attached example image)
+- Clean will be selected by default.
+## Wizard 2: Theme
+- It contains three colors picker for the color theme.
+By default, any basic color theme is selected.
+You can set the same default color theme for all templates.
+Users can select anyone.
+The reset button will reset colors to default.
+- Light Color (Attach Color Picker)
+- Main Color (Attach Color Picker)
+- Dark Color (Attach Color Picker)
+- Reset Button (Set to theme color)
+## Wizard 3: Personalization
+### Display Area:
+#### Front and Back:
+- Display how the business card will look like
+- Every change must reflect on the change of every event.
+- For example, If you change the theme color then it instantly reflects at the display area.
+- By default Front and the Back area contains descriptions like “”

+#### Download:
+- The download button will validate the Personalization form (Wizard - 3)

+- If all fields are validated then it will allow the user to download PDF.
+Reset:
+- Reset button will clear all the fields in the wizard area

+- It will take the user to the Templates (Wizard - 1)

+- Reset button will clear all the designs in the display area

+#### Other Feature
+- QR Code: Display QR code in every card which redirects the user to the link of their website

+#### Clean Designs:

+- It should contain minimum elements.

+- Background color is fixed: white/black
+Standard Designs:
+- It should contain at least two shapes/graphics.

+- Background color must be dynamic (User can change it)

+- Hint - For graphics, take font-awesome icons instead of png images.
+So you can change the color of icons easily.

+# Jquery Task 9: Dynamic Menu Creation
+### Features:
+- When you click on add button the element entered in the input field will be added to the right side with two buttons edit & remove.
+And the same value will be added in the default drop-down.

+- When the value is selected from dropdown and value entered from that input field, then the value will be added as sub children of the parent ( the element selected in the dropdown will be considered as parent ) in the right side.
+Similarly at the same time, new dropdown will be created which contains values of children.

+- On change of dropdown, find the sub-children and create the dropdown for the same containing proper hierarchical structure.

+- On edit, parent/children can be edited and then can be updated ( can't edit any other parent/children while editing ).

+- On remove, the element will be removed and if the element is parent then all the sub-children will be removed too.

+# Jquery Task 10 - Fun and Learn
+### Create a webpage to design a memory game:
+- Create a 6*4 clickable box grid as displayed in the following images

+- Click on any box will show a pre-defined icon.

+- When the user clicks on the 2nd box, match the icons.
+If icons are the same then display both icons and disable that box.
+If icons are not identical then close both boxes after 2 seconds.

+- Once the user opens all boxes, display the message with the time and refresh button.

+- The refresh button will close all boxes with new random icons.
+Do not refresh the page.
+#### Other Features:
+- Use font-awesome icons.

+- Select at least 50 icons then randomly display any 12 icons in each game.

+- Icon pair and location must be random in every game.

+- Every 12 pairs have a unique icon.
+- User can write number of blocks they want to play for.